mrvivekkumar7171/Agentic_AI_with_LangGraph/README.md

 }
 ```

+In LangGraph, a **ToolNode** is a prebuilt node type that acts as a bridge between your graph and external tools (functions, APIs, utilities).
+• Normally in LangGraph you'd write a node function yourself: it takes in state and returns state.
+• A ToolNode is a ready-made node that knows how to handle a list of LangChain tools.
+• Its job: listen for tool calls from the LLM (like "call search()" or "get_weather()") and automatically route the request to the correct tool, then pass the tool's output back into the graph.
+**tools_condition** is a prebuilt conditional edge function that helps your graph decide:
+"Should the flow go to the ToolNode next, or back to the LLM?"

 **Tool Execution** is the step where the **actual Python function (tool)** is run using the input arguments that the **LLM suggested during tool calling**.

 In simpler words: